VirologyCharite/valencia-gb2seq-talk/README.md

 genes).
 E.g., examine a particular gene or region for NT or AA changes, indels, genome position, etc.

-This is challenging because to work with genome features you need to align against something that is annotated before you can even begin.
+This can be awkward because to work with genome features you need to align against something that is annotated before you can begin.

-Making a multiple sequence alignment may be risky.
-Better to examine an optimal alignment of each unannotated genome with the reference.
+Making a multiple sequence alignment can be sub-optimal (slow, poor alignment, how to parallelize?).
+Better to examine a pairwise alignment of each unannotated genome with the reference.

 You can work with a GUI tool, e.g., Geneious, but that approach is manual, slow, can be error prone, and definitely does not scale.